Junkers Ju 52 WkNr 130714

 D-AQUI, at one point the oldest airworthy Ju 52 in existence, was produced in 1936, with serial number 5489 and given the registration D-AQUI Fritz Simon.
 It was sold to Norwegian airline DNL (Det Norske Luftfartselskap A/S) in 1936 and registered as LN-DAH Falken, only to be confiscated by the German Army in 1940 when Norway was invaded.
 At this time it was once again given the old D-AQUI registration, but renamed Kurt Wintgens.

 After the war, the Allies returned it to its former owners, DNL.
-In 1947 it was rebuilt as a Ju 52/3mg8e using the fuselage of werk nummer 130714.
+In 1947 it was rebuilt as a Ju 52/3mg8e using the fuselage of Werk Nummer 130714.
 It was re-registered as LN-KAF Askeladden and served on the Norwegian coastal route from Tromsø to Kirkenes for SAS from February 1948 until 1956.

-After sitting parked for a year at Oslo Airport, Fornebu, it was sold to TAO (Transportes Aéreos Orientales) in Ecuador, with new registration HB-ABS Amazonas issued in July 1957.
+After sitting parked for a year at Oslo Airport, Fornebu, it was sold to Coronel Jacinto Ruales from TAO (Transportes Aéreos Orientales) in Ecuador, with new registration HB-ABS Amazonas issued in July 1957.
 It was shipped to Ecuador in wooden crates.
 When it arrived the wings and tail still wore the distinctive blue lettered SAS livery.
 It was reassembled at the Ecuadorean Air Force Military Base in Salinas, Guayas in the summer of 1957 under the direction of former Lufthansa pilot Christoph Drexel.
 TAO flew the plane in scheduled airline service from Quito at 10,000 feet elevation to settlements in the foothills of the Andes in the Amazonian region (500 to 1000 feet altitude) of Ecuador with captain Gonzalo Ruales usually flying the left seat.
 The plane routinely cleared mountain passes at 13,000 feet of altitude, landing on unimproved landing strips often claimed from the shores of tributaries of the Amazon.